 Scheduled Insight Bots

 Some questions need to be answered on a schedule, not just when someone asks.
-A Claude skill can run daily, weekly, or monthly, surface insights proactively, and alert teams when something needs attention.
+A scheduled agent can run daily, weekly, or monthly — using the same Skill — to surface insights proactively.

 Example use cases: